audkan/otbidding-module/README.md

 	SUNDAY 4/21/2019
 	730-1930 OR COMP
 	-----------------------
-	DOE, T.
+	MEYER, T.
-	DOE, J.
+	CAMILLO, J.

 	SAMPLE EVENT
 	SUNDAY 4/21/2019
 	1000-1830 HRS
 	-----------------------
-	DOE, S.
+	GLOVER, S.
-	DOE, S.
+	WEAVER, S.

-	DOE, K. (#66) WAS THE LAST PCO ON THESE OT ASSIGNMENTS.
+	KING, K. (#66) WAS THE LAST PCO ON THESE OT ASSIGNMENTS.
-	DOE, A. (#67) IS THE FIRST ELIGIBLE FOR THE NEXT OT ASSIGNMENTS.
+	WILLIAMSON, A. (#67) IS THE FIRST ELIGIBLE FOR THE NEXT OT ASSIGNMENTS.

 DIRECTORIES
 --------------------------